Ryan Muirhead Workshop

 I am frequently asked to come to various locations to teach photography workshops.
 Like everything I do, or even think about doing, I quickly find myself wondering why?
 If I am constantly so unsure of what I am doing, and why I am doing, why would anyone want to pay to learn from me?
 Would I even have anything of value worth conveying?
 Would people get what they were expecting?
 Would the value of what they took away be fair for what they paid to be there?

 These questions have usually been enough to prevent me from scheduling teaching engagements on my own.
-Up to now I have usually only agreed to speak in a conference type setting, or do group workshops with other photographers.
+Until recently I have usually only agreed to speak in a conference type setting, or do group workshops with other photographers.
 In this format I suppose it feels safer to be able to get up and say exactly how I feel about things.
 The truth is generally messy and layered and not well suited to power point presentations.
 I have felt the freedom to share a lot of complicated truths about my work and why I am making it, knowing that there were other speakers and teachers to add value if what I was sharing was of no value or interest to an attendee.

 Over the course of the past few years I have participated in many conferences, panels, blogs, interviews and podcasts.
 I’ve tried to be as honest as I can about who I am, what my work means to me, and why I continue to make it.
 Most of the answers I have discovered and share have uncomfortable roots and complicated implications.
 I started making art because I hated my life and lacked the tools to acknowledge or discuss it.
 I kept making art because it felt like the most honest and worthwhile thing I could do in a world I constantly feel out of place in.
 Over the course of many years of hard work the things I truly value in art have shifted and refined.
 Very few of the things I care about are tied to making money.
 For years I was embarrassed that all of my work was personal work, that all my income came from print sales and teaching engagements.
 Now I understand that not being hired to shoot is one of the main reasons my work looks like it does.
 That having to spend money each time I wanted to make work turned out to be an amazing tool to measure how much I really wanted to pursue what I was working on.